What Types of Data do VPNs Log?

 Claims that this data is only used to “deliver the best possible experience” or “improve customer service” are rife, but we know from experience that this level of detail isn’t necessary to maintain a well-performing VPN network.

 Some of the most popular VPNs on the market collect aggregated logs.
-This means the VPN provider is collecting information and supposedly ensuring that it is anonymized and impossible to trace to specific users.
+This means the VPN provider is collecting information and that is supposedly anonymized and impossible to link to a specific user.

-A VPN provider might collect the websites that you visit, the bandwidth you use, or the dates and times you connect to a VPN server.
+A VPN provider might collect the websites that you visit, the bandwidth you use, or the dates and times you connect to a server.
 They will then strip this information of any identifying factors and add it to a larger database.

 Ultimately, aggregated and anonymized data is not always the magic bullet that marketing teams will have you believe.
 The exact type of data being aggregated and the efficacy of the anonymization process will dictate whether or not this type of logging is acceptable.
 Put simply, you have to trust that your VPN service is anonymizing your data effectively.

-If this is a leap of faith you are uncomfortable with, you’re better off choosing a truly no-logs VPN.
+If this is a leap of faith you are uncomfortable with, you’re better off choosing a truly no-logs provider.

 A truly no-logs VPN service will not collect or store any activity or connection data that could be used to personally identify you.
-Most importantly, it will not collect or hold any information transmitted through the VPN tunnel.
+Most importantly, it will not collect or hold any information transmitted through the VPN tunnel whatsoever.

 This will ensure that no user can be tied to any specific activity or connection on the VPN network.
 Every user will be private, anonymous, and unknown even to the VPN provider.